jasongoodwin/authentikat-jwt/README.md

 JwtHeader
 ---------

+    Header:
+    {"alg":"HS256","typ":"JWT"} + Base64Encoding = eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9

+The first part of the token is the header.
+The header contains info needed to understand the content of the key.

-The header contains the algorith used for the Signature - in this case HMAC using SHA-256 .
+- It contains the algorith used for the Signature - in the example case, HMAC SHA-256 .
-And also contains an optional cty field - "JWT" to indicate this is a Json Web Token.
+- It contains an optional cty (content) field - default containing "JWT" to indicate this is a Json Web Token.
-While not supported by AuthentikatJwt, the It can also contain a content type ("cty") field This field would indicate if the content if another token.
+- It can also contain a content type ("cty") field, This field would indicate that the content is another token.
+(This feature is not currently supported.)
-This feature is not currently supported but you could include another token in the claims.

-(Note: At time of writing supported algorithms are:
-- "none"
+Currently supported encryption algorithms:
+- "none" gives a blank signature.
+It could be used for passing data around in a small space such as a header.
 - "HS256"
 - "HS384"
 - "HS512"